Switching from Windows

 QuickBooks Windows vs. Mac: What’s the difference?

-If you've switched from QuickBooks for Windows to QuickBooks for Mac, you've probably noticed some differences.
-QuickBooks for Mac is built as a Mac product from the ground up, so the interface elements will be familiar if you've used other Mac … [Read more...]
+If you've switched from QuickBooks for Windows to QuickBooks Desktop for Mac, you've probably noticed some differences.
+QuickBooks Desktop for Mac is built as a Mac product from the ground up, so the interface will be familiar if you've used other … [Read more...]

 Converting a QuickBooks for Windows file to the Mac

 On your Windows computer In QuickBooks for Windows, open the company file you want to convert.
 Choose File > Utilities > Copy Company File for QuickBooks Mac.
 Follow the onscreen instructions.
-QuickBooks creates a Mac .qbb (backup) … [Read more...]
+QuickBooks creates a MAC.qbb (backup) file. … [Read more...]

 You can also post your own question to the QuickBooks for Mac community.